Ideki/UIPlayNiceExample/README.md

 - ResearchMenu: UI Attached to the Research bench
 - SecurityMenu: UI attached to the DigiPick minigame
 - SkillsMenu: UI attached to the skills view
+- SpaceshipEditorMenu: UI attached to editing a spaceship
+- SpaceshipInfoMenu : UI attached to showing a spaceship info
 - WeaponCraftingMenu: UI attached t othe Weapon Crafting bench

 If you need **UIPlayNice** to support some menus that are not listed above, [contact me](#who) and I will see what can be done.